kenlasko/k8s/manifests/system/volsync/README.md

 # Summary
 [VolSync](https://github.com/backube/volsync) is a tool for backing up or replicating PVs to other locations.
-Its not terribly important as most of my PVs are hosted on the NAS and are backed up via NAS tools.

-One area where this could be useful is to streamline restoring from a cluster/NAS disaster where I'm having to start from scratch.
-Theoretically, I could stand up a new NAS and bootstrap the cluster using backups made with VolSync.

-Things stopping me from doing this:
-* Believe that I can only backup to S3.
-I have limited free space available on Oracle and Cloudflare.
-Don't think I can do this without incurring costs.
-* Having a combo NAS/cluster disaster is hopefully a very rare occurance.
-Probably not worth the effort.
+I use this to backup many of my NAS-based volumes to S3 buckets on Cloudflare (mostly) or Oracle Cloud

+[Cloudflare R2 Object Storage](https://dash.cloudflare.com/fa831d805d821b7c4627b464a9845a9d/r2/overview) gives me 10GB of free backups.
+I am using this for daily backups of applications that store on the `appdata/vol` folder on the NAS.
+So far, its staying under the 10GB limit.

+I could be utilizing [Volume Populator](https://volsync.readthedocs.io/en/stable/usage/volume-populator/index.html) to automatically restore when starting up for the first time, but I have elected not to use this, as in most cases, the actual live volumes are still on the NAS and don't require restoration.

+Each application has a disabled restore manifest that can be enabled for any restore job that's required.